 Heather van Helvoort is a UX designer for a Seattle studio division of Infosys, developing internal and external tools for fortune 500 companies.
 Prior to her life in product design, she was a fashion designer, shipping product globally for 12+ years.
 She loves being outdoors, whether it's hiking, walking her dog or just reading in her hammock.

-Caitlin Steele, Marketing Chair
+Caitlin Steele, Program Chair